Luukvdh/primitiveprime/README.md

 # primitiveprimer

 Extend String, Array, Number, Object with generally useful helpers, plus lightweight DOM utils and a browser-safe path shim.

-Ships ESM, CJS, and an IIFE global build (`PrimitivePrimer`).
+Two ways to use:

+- Primer (prototype extensions): opt-in patching of built-ins.
+Import from the package root and call `applyPrimitives()` (or `applyPrimitivesGlobally()`).
+- Tools (safe utilities): functional, no-patch API via `pkit`.
+Import with `primitiveprimer/tools` (ESM/CJS) or use the CDN browser global.

 ## Install